3meters/proxibase/readme.md

 API: https://api.proxibase.com

 ## Users and Admins
-TODO:
+Each user account has a role.
+The only valid roles are 'user', the default, and 'admin'.
+When the server starts it checks for a user with _id 00000.000000.00000.000.00000.
+If it does not exist the server creates the user with

+    {
+      _id: '00000.000000.00000.000.00000',
+      email: 'admin',
+      name: 'admin',
+      role: 'admin',
+      password: 'admin'
+    }

+Users or tests can log in with these credentials to perform administrative tasks.

+With a few exeptions, admins can perform any operation on the server that would be prevented by permissions.
+Users, in general, can read everything, write records to most tables, and can update records that they own.
+Users cannot update or delete records owned by other users.

-## Creating New Users
+### Creating New Users
-TODO:
+See the guidelines for posting below, but the api is

+    path: /user/create
+    method: post
+    body:  {data: {
+      email: <email>
+      password: <password>
+    }}

+all other fields are optional.
+Note that user issuing this call does not need to be signed in.
+We have a TODO to add a captcha feature to prevent robots from abusing this API.

 ## AUTHENTICATION
 Users can be authenticated locally with a password, or by a oauth provider such as Facebook, Twitter, or Google.
 Their authentication source is stored in the users.authSource field which is required.
 Valid values may be found in util.statics.authSources.
-The users table now requires either a password or valid oauth credentials to be stored before a user record to be created.
+The users table now requires either a password or valid oauth credentials to be stored before a user record to be created, with the exception of the /user/create api described above.
 User emails must be unique.

 ### Local
 If a new user is created with a password we assume the authSource is local.
 We validate that the password is sufficiently strong before saving, and we save a one-way hash of the password the user entered.
 See the users schema for the password rules and hash methods.

 Users sign in via a new api:

-    /auth/signin
+    path: /auth/signin
     method: post
     body: {
       user: {
-        name: (name or email will work, case-insensitive)
+        email: (case-insensitive)
         password: password  (case-sensitive)
       }
     }